 Planning for healthcare costs isn’t easy.
-Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that have been implemented in 2014 could help you reduce and manage your expenses.
+Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that were implemented in 2014 could help you reduce and manage your expenses.

 More Consumer Protection

 The ACA mandates these protections as of January 1, 2014: